 Through interactive workshops, field visits and lively debates, the 34 Youth Delegates discussed issues and solutions related to wildlife conservation, animal welfare and trade in endangered species.
 Joining them were 1300+ virtual participants from around the world tuning in online.

-Taking place a week before the 17th Conference of the Parties to the Convention on International Trade in Endangered Species of Wild Fauna and Flora (also known as CITES CoP17), in Johannesburg, South Africa, the forum was the perfect opportunity to cultivate a youth engagement with CITES parties and representatives.
+Taking place a week before the 17th Conference of the Parties to the Convention on International Trade in Endangered Species of Wild Fauna and Flora (also known as CITES CoP17), in Johannesburg, South Africa, South Africa, the forum was the perfect opportunity to cultivate youth engagement with CITES parties and representatives.

 Young people under 30 represent >50% of the world's population, and often live in areas where the environment, wildlife and humanity face an ever-growing number of threats.
 Therefore, we believe that there is a pressing need to have these young people more engaged in the decisions that affect global issues.